Long-term capital growth

 a.
 The S&P 500 Index consists of 500 companies representing larger capitalization stocks traded in the U.S.

 b.
-Returns and/or expenses provided by Morningstar, Inc. Copyright © 2016.
-All Rights Reserved.
-The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
-ICMA-RC does not independently verify Morningstar data.
+Certain information including, but not limited to, benchmark performance or other performance and/or fee information, is provided by Morningstar, Inc., © 2016 All rights reserved.
+This information: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed and (3) is not warranted to be accurate, complete or timely.
+Neither Morningstar and/or its content providers are responsible for any damages or losses arising from any use of information.
+Morningstar is a registered trademark of Morningstar, Inc.

 c.
 The Vantagepoint Diversifying Strategies Fund’s custom benchmark is comprised of the S&P 500 Index and Barclays U.S. Intermediate Aggregate Bond Index.
 Prior to May 1, 2014, the weightings were 50% S&P 500 Index and 50% Barclays U.S. Intermediate Aggregate Bond Index.
 Beginning May 1, 2014, the weightings were 60% S&P 500 Index and 40% Barclays U.S. Intermediate Aggregate Bond Index.
 The S&P 500 Index consists of 500 companies representing larger capitalization stocks traded in the U.S. The Barclays U.S. Intermediate Aggregate Bond Index consists of investment-grade U.S. fixed income securities with maturities of 1 to 10 years.